-- (1) Pull the lock knob backward. - (2) Move the steering wheel forward or backward to select the most suitable position. - (3) Release the knob to lock the steering wheel in the desired position. - After adjusting, try to move the steering wheel backward and forward to check that it is locked in the selected position.

-Always carry out the adjustment with the machine stopped. - A Never try to adjust the steering wheel when the machine is moving.
+- (1) Pull the lock lever backward. - (2) Move the steering wheel forward or backward to select the most suitable position. - (3) Release the lever to lock the steering wheel in the desired position. - After adjusting, try to move the steering wheel backward and forward to check that it is locked in the selected position. - Always carry out the adjustment with the machine stopped.
+Never try to adjust the steering wheel when the machine is moving.

-17) LEVER FOR SIDE SHIFT
+19) LEVER FOR SIDE SHIFT

-(1) LH MOVEMENT
+(1) LH movement